TechnionTDK/jbs-json23plet/README.md

 # Installation

-1. install maven on your machine. to do so, type mvn in your command line and follow instructions
+1. Install maven on your machine. to do so, type mvn in your command line and follow instructions

-1. git clone jbs-json23plet repository to a directory
+1. Git clone jbs-json23plet repository to a directory

-1. go into the jbs-json23plet directory
+1. Go into the jbs-json23plet directory

-1. run "./json23plet.sh -b" to build the json23plet project
+1. Run "./json23plet.sh -b" to build the json23plet project

 # Usage

 ##### Init the project directories
-* run "./json23plet.sh -init
+* Run "./json23plet.sh -init

 ##### Run an existing generator:
-1. run "./json23plet.sh -generate \<generatorName\> \<dataInputRootDir\>"
+1. Run "./json23plet.sh -generate \<generatorName\> \<dataInputRootDir\>"
-1. run "./json23plet.sh -generate basic \<dataInputRootDir\> to generate with the basic generator (explained later).
+1. Run "./json23plet.sh -generate basic \<dataInputRootDir\> to generate with the basic generator (explained later).

 ##### Run multiple generators:
-1. config the generators that you want to run in jbs-json23plet/src/main/java/json23plet/generators/config.json
+1. Config the generators that you want to run in jbs-json23plet/src/main/java/json23plet/generators/config.json
-1. run "./json23plet.sh -generateAll"
+1. Run "./json23plet.sh -generateAll"

 ##### Run a new generator:
-1. create your generator and drop it in jbs-json23plet/src/main/java/json23plet/generators directory. <br />
+1. Create your generator and drop it in jbs-json23plet/src/main/java/json23plet/generators directory. <br />
 For regExGenerator drop it in jbs-json23plet/src/main/java/json23plet/generators/regExGenerators directory.
-1. run "./json23plet.sh -b" to rebuild the json23plet project
+1. Run "./json23plet.sh -b" to rebuild the json23plet project
-1. run "./json23plet.sh -generate \<generatorName\> \<dataInputRootDir\>"
+1. Run "./json23plet.sh -generate \<generatorName\> \<dataInputRootDir\>"

 ##### Create a new ontology from a json file:
-1. drop myOntology.json in jbs-json23plet/ontologies/json
+1. Drop myOntology.json in jbs-json23plet/ontologies/json
-1. run "./json23plet.sh -ontology \<myOntology\>"
+1. Run "./json23plet.sh -ontology \<myOntology\>"
-1. the myOntology.ttl file will be created in jbs-json23plet/ontologies/ttl
+1. The myOntology.ttl file will be created in jbs-json23plet/ontologies/ttl
-1. the myOntology.java will be created in jbs-json23plet/src/main/java/json23plet/ontologies
+1. The myOntology.java will be created in jbs-json23plet/src/main/java/json23plet/ontologies
-1. run "./json23plet.sh -b"
+1. Run "./json23plet.sh -b"

 ##### Add configuration for new generator
-1. run "./json23plet -config -add \<generatorName\> \<inputPath\> \<active\>"
+1. Run "./json23plet -config -add \<generatorName\> \<inputPath\> \<active\>"

 ##### Edit configuration for existing generator
-1. run "./json23plet -config -editGen \<generatorName\> \<propertyName\> \<newPropertyValue\>"
+1. Run "./json23plet -config -editGen \<generatorName\> \<propertyName\> \<newPropertyValue\>"
-1. the propertyName can be one of the following only: {name, input, active}
+1. The propertyName can be one of the following only: {name, input, active}

 ##### Edit configuration of global setting
-1. run "./json23plet -config -setGlobal \<settingPropertyName\> \<settingValue\>"
+1. Run "./json23plet -config -setGlobal \<settingPropertyName\> \<settingValue\>"
-1. the settingPropertyName can be one of the following only: {errorLevel, genoutputDir}
+1. The settingPropertyName can be one of the following only: {errorLevel, genoutputDir}

 ##### Add configuration for new generator
-1. run "./json23plet -config -addGen \<generatorName\> \<inputPath\> \<active\>"
+1. Run "./json23plet -config -addGen \<generatorName\> \<inputPath\> \<active\>"

 ### Ontologies
 To generate new ontology you should create ontology.json file. <br />
-the format of the json should be as we will describe:
+the format of the json should be as described:

     {
         "prefixes" : [